pnsafonov/little/README.md

 # Ansible Collection - lexx.little

 Collection with general set of tasks.

+To use task from collection see example below.
+There is single role to import any task.

 ### Add collection as dependency
 requirements.yml: